Finer-Things/2023_Erdos_Institute_Bootcamp_Education/README.md

 See ``ExploratoryDataAnalysis.ipynb`` for some Jupyter notebooks examining the data.
 We plotted scatter plots for our features, which are all continuous variables.

 # Modeling
 Using these data, we developed linear and non-linear models.
-See
+See ```` for more information and corresponding notebooks of our models and model comparison.